 What Are Safety Boundaries?

-Safety boundaries are courageous actions that women take to separate themselves from abuse.
-Rather than monitoring partners to determine who they need to react, women can get to a state of safety and peace by setting boundaries.
+Safety boundaries are courageous actions that women take to separate themselves from emotional & psychological abuse.
+Rather than monitoring partners to determine how they need to react, women can get to a state of safety and peace by setting boundaries.

 At BTR, we understand how infuriating it is to be called “controlling” by an abusive partner.
 We also know how confusing it can be to wonder if you are actually a controlling person.